twellspring/hubot-salt-servers/README.md

 # Hubot: Salt Servers

-Create Create servers through saltstack
+Create servers through saltstack.
+This is a functional example containing commands to create, update and delete servers

 ## Installation